GPN87/GPN87/README.md

 but I'm looking to dig deeper and chip away at my 10,000 hours.</p>
 <hr>

-- 🌱 I’m currently learning about non-relational databases such as MongoDB - and interacting with them using the PyMongo library.

 - 🔭 I’m currently working on an [exploratory analysis](https://github.com/GPN87/top_100_employers_2022) of the Forbes 2022 list of the worlds best employers

 - 📚 I'm currently reading 'An introduction to Networking' by Dr. Charles Severance